-Before I get into specifics, here’s some guiding principals that you should always keep in mind when thinking about your career in IT.
+Before I get into specifics here's some guiding principals.
+You should always keep these in mind when thinking about your career in IT.

 - Change is a constant.